dvanderweele/Cutesy_MVC/cutesy_mvc/docs/model.md

 If you wish to define relations for a user-defined model, you will define them in a dictionary on the class attribute `relations` within your user-defined model.
 The keys of the dictionary will be names that you will use to refer to the relations when loading them.

-If you want any of the relations to be eager loaded automatically whenever a model is hydrated, define a `defaultRelations` class attribute with a list containing the names of all such relations.
-Note that these relations will be automatically loaded when your model is hydrated as a result of a query, but tertiary and n-ary models will not be automatically loaded as a result of this `defaultRelations` definition.
-This is to prevent accidentally loading an entire database into memory.

 #### `hasOne`

 Look at the following example: